-The 10 Commandments are 10 beneficial laws given by the Creator God.
-The commandments show us how to live a better life now and please God forever.
+The 10 Commandments are 10 beneficial laws given by God on Mount Sinai.
+These commandments show us how to live a better life now and please God forever.

 You shall have no other gods before Me.

 You shall not take the name of the LORD your God in vain.

 Remember the Sabbath day, to keep it holy.